Analyst Brief¶

 Governing Rule¶

-What The Shared Signature Already Burdens¶
+What The Record Already Burdens¶

 - Rule 1: comminution and phase-state outcome pressure a closed gravity-fire energy ledger.